 A plain x-ray may reveal a Haglund deformity.
 However, in lateral x-ray in a weight-bearing position, the retrocalcaneal recess often appears normal, though the patient may have symptoms.

 MRI could help to determine whether the inflammation is within the subcutaneous bursa, the subtendinous bursa, or even within the tendon itself; however, such testing is generally not necessary.

 Ultrasonography is a useful tool for diagnosing pathologies of the Achilles tendon.

 - Haglund deformity

 - Achilles tendonitis

-- Partial rupture Achilles tendon
+- Partial rupture of Achilles tendon

 - While Stand in front of a wall, with non-affected foot ahead about a step distance.
-Lean forward toward the wall, bending the front knee at the same time, until a gentle stretching is felt within the calf muscle of affected leg.
+Lean forward toward the wall, bending the front knee at the same time, until a gentle stretching is felt within the calf muscle of the affected leg.

 - Important points to consider while doing this self-stretch,

 - The heel of the affected leg should not rise,